ReSurfEMG/ReSurfEMG/README.md

 After checking out the source code, create virtual environment.
-Both `conda` and `venv` environments are supported, however, if you are on Windows, we reccomend using `conda`.
+Both `conda` and `venv` environments are supported, however, if you are on Windows, we recommend using `conda`.